Customer Service Representative (Former Employee) – Austin, TX – 27 March 2017

 Player Experience Associate (Former Employee) – San Francisco, CA – 29 January 2014

 Was part of the first group of contractors at Kabam when they first rolled out their customer service team.
 Exciting, fun and young team, but redundant work.
 I think they no longer have the team now, but with changes in senior management and the instability of being a contractor, we were let go in waves.
 But, it was good a job for myself at the time in my life, but needed more career growth.
 Hardcore gaming industry was not for me, and that type of environment seemed to cliquey.

 Great place to work with a superior product and some of the greatest developers/employees, resulting in hundreds of thousands actively playing daily.

-Cons: the only one i can truly think of is the commute, but that is the same for any job that doesn't have the luxuries of caltrain.
+The only one I can truly think of is the commute, but that is the same for any job that doesn't have the luxuries of Caltrain.

 QA Lead (Former Employee) – San Francisco, CA – 8 July 2013